-Aside from academic pursuits, I have for the past ten years immensely enjoyed sailing at my home in Suffolk, and once made an extremely lengthy and failed attempt at learning to play the guitar, and have consequently since concluded that I am sadly by no means musically inclined!
+Aside from academic pursuits, for many years I have enjoyed sailing here in Suffolk, and once made an extremely lengthy and failed attempt at learning to play the guitar, and have sadly since concluded that I am by no means musically inclined!

 Prior to these roles, I had worked for five years as a sailing instructor at an international school back home in Suffolk.
 Given the language gap, this was understandably a challenging experience in trying to convey the relevant concepts and generally making sure one stays engaged and is engaging with the children.
-This has certainly given me confidence though in communicating in an educating environment, and I've been able to put this to good use through voluntary work with the university here in Exeter.
+This has certainly given me confidence though in communicating in an educating environment, and I have been able to put this to good use through my various subsequent teaching engagements.

 My interest and experience of Latin lies chiefly in it as a tool to help explore and add depth to the historical world of ancient Rome, coming to it as a historian rather than as a classicist.
-My chief interest in tutoring lies in expanding a tutee's background knowledge of Latin, either in their grammar or perhaps by giving him/her a wider experience of some Latin texts I find of particular interest outside the narrower parameters of set text study.
-I am, however, extremely flexible and perfectly willing to work with a student on a certain text.
-As such I feel I would be ideal for casual learners from a beginner's level of basic grammar up to A-level standard, but I would also be delighted to work with those doing a formal qualification up to A-level and interested in learning around their subject.
-Latin has been an engaging, taxing yet rewarding subject of study for me, which has allowed fresh appreciation of the world of ancient Rome and I know that it can continue to be so for others.
+My chief interest in tutoring lies in expanding a tutee's background knowledge of Latin, either in their grammar or perhaps by giving him/her a wider experience of Latin texts I find of particular interest outside the narrower parameters of set text study.
+I am, however, extremely flexible and perfectly willing to work with a student on a certain text, or within a certain syllabus, such as the Cambridge Latin Course or the OCR examinations.